GReagle/sjt/Readme.md

 sj-many-windows interoperates fines with sjfs commands in general; you can mix them together.
 For example, if you have started sj-many-windows, you can still run sjfs-online-buddies or sjfs-chat whenever you want.

-### sj-many-windows - requirements

-sj-many-windows uses [runit](http://smarden.org/runit/) to ensure that there is at most one window per chat.

 ## runtime configuration via environment variables